 Formalising artisanal mining is considered a challenge by most mining companies, especially those located in very remote countries.
 Regardless of the difficulties posed by training and educating local citizens to contribute meaningfully to a mining operation, it can be done successfully – and has been in the DRC.

-Join DRC Mining Week, Mining Review Africa, commodity trader Trafigura, NGO PACT, and the United States Agency for International Development (USAID) as they share their wins and aspirations for building a successful artisanal mining sector in the DRC and further afield.
+Listen to a recording of the discussion hosted by DRC Mining Week and Mining Review Africa in which commodity trader Trafigura, NGO PACT, development organisation Global Communities and commodity research firm CRU Group shared their wins and aspirations for building a successful artisanal mining sector in the DRC and further afield.

 - Why is it important to contribute towards helping to formalise the artisanal mining sector?

 - The key steps and priority points to consider

 - A successful case study in the DRC with copper/cobalt miner Chemaf